OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-07.md

 The priests:

-> the descendants of Jedaiah, of the house of Jeshua, 973;
+> the line of Jedaiah, of the house of Jeshua, numbered 973;

 ## Nehemiah 7:40

-> the descendants of Immer, 1,052;
+> the line of Immer, numbered 1,052;

 ## Nehemiah 7:41

-> the descendants of Pashhur, 1,247;
+> the line of Pashhur, numbered 1,247;

 ## Nehemiah 7:42

-> the descendants of Harim, 1,017.
+> the line of Harim, numbered 1,017.

 ---